gcapes/git-course/03-history.md

 addition of the updated line.

 Looking at differences between commits is one of the most common activities.
-The `diff` command itself has a number of [useful options](http://git-scm.com/docs/git-diff.html).
+The `git diff` command itself has a number of [useful options](http://git-scm.com/docs/git-diff.html).

-There is also a more elaborate front end to the `diff` command - [`git difftool`](). `git difftool` is used for comparing and editing files that changed between commits using common diff tools.
-There is a range of such tools, including emerge, kompare, meld, and vimdiff.
+There is also a more elaborate front end to the `git diff` command - [`git difftool`](). `git difftool` is used for comparing and editing files that changed between commits using common diff tools.
+There is a range of such tools, including diffmerge, meld, and vimdiff.

 There is a range of GUI-based tools supporting looking at differences and editing files.
 For example: